Desvenlafaxine

 Desvenlafaxine is used to treat a major depressive disorder (depression).

-Desvenlafaxine works by increasing the levels of certain chemical messengers (serotonin and norepinephrine) in the brain, which maintain mental balance, thereby regulating mood that treats depression.
+Desvenlafaxine works by increasing the levels of certain chemical messengers (serotonin and norepinephrine) in the brain, which help maintain mental balance and regulate mood, thereby treating depression.

 Do not discontinue Desvenlafaxine without consulting your doctor, as it could lead to withdrawal symptoms.
-To treat your condition effectually, continue taking Desvenlafaxine for as long as prescribed.
-Do not be reluctant to speak with your doctor if you feel any difficulty while taking Desvenlafaxine.
+To treat your condition effectively, continue taking Desvenlafaxine for as long as prescribed.
+Do not hesitate to consult your doctor if you experience any difficulties while taking Desvenlafaxine.

 Hypertension should be controlled before starting treatment with Desvenlafaxine.
 Therefore, consult your doctor if you have high blood pressure.
 Regular monitoring of blood pressure levels is advised while taking Desvenlafaxine.